bytes2pro/npm-client-package-template/docs/ci.md

 - Ensure `NPM_TOKEN` is added as a repository secret for publishing
 - Node 20 and pnpm 9 are used by default
+- If publishing scoped packages, confirm `NPM_TOKEN` has rights to that scope/org

 ## Caching